cybera/jsp-zeek/README.md

 ### Interfaces
 - eno2 for OS management (SSH, etc.)
-- the other NICs will be setup in a bridge for Zeek to consume
+- the other NICs (eno1 and fibre ports) will be setup in a bridge for Zeek to consume

+If this needs to be changed, the `host/60-zeek-bridge.yaml` file can be modified to suit your needs.

-### Storage (optional)
+### Storage (optional, but highly recommended)
-The remaining SSD storage is used for Docker containers and images.
+The remaining SSD storage can be used for Docker containers, images, and volumes.
+Keeping Docker storage on their own partition means Docker can't starve the host operating system's root partition of storage.

 To create an LVM partition for docker :

 ```bash